 How to Become a Traveling Medical Assistant

-A diploma in medical assisting services (DMAS) can be completed in as little as 10 months and allows a faster start to your career.
+A Diploma in Medical Assisting (DMA) can be completed in as little as 10 months and allows a faster start to your career.
 It also provides you with the preparation to further your education if you choose to do so.

-An associates in medical assisting services (ASMAS) will help you obtain the basic skills and knowledge needed to be a successful medical assistant.
+An Associate of Science in Medical Assisting Services (ASMAS) will help you obtain the basic skills and knowledge needed to be a successful medical assistant.
 Herzing’s ASMAS program can be completed in as little as 16 months and provides extra training in areas like clinical labs and patient privacy.

 - Organization: In addition to their work, travel medical assistants also have to adjust to the procedures, protocols and people at a variety of locations.
 This makes organization an important attribute to have.
 For all medical assistants, being attentive to detail is crucial, especially when handling information meant to inform physicians about the patient or performing procedures that determine a diagnosis.